Stone Age Science: Rejuvenating the Earth with Rock Dust

 I learned in December that Grimmway farms, the largest organic farm in the United States have remineralised their whole acreage due to the positive results from crop trials.

 While writing this article a book by Graham Harvey entitled We Want Real Food9 was published.
 The second chapter is all about SEER and the importance of remineralisation.
 Hopefully with information such as this, people will begin to make more informed decisions about what kind of food they consume.
 Just as animals eat certain clays to replace lost trace elements, our taste buds let us known the difference between cardboard carrots and real food, grown with care and bursting with flavor.

 Instead of just spreading the rock dust on your crops, a very practical solution to remineralise the earth is being pioneered by Australian woman Joy Kogias10.
-She has developed a different kind of toilet roll impregnanted with rock dust and native seeds.
-Enviro-Roll Sea Tissue is for use on all ocean going vessels, offshore oil platforms, etc. When used and disposed of in fresh or saltwater environments, the toilet paper, which is impregnated with glacial moraine, nourishes the burgeoning phytoplankton which are another element in stablizing the climate.
+She has developed a different kind of toilet roll impregnated with rock dust and native seeds.
+Enviro-Roll Sea Tissue is for use on all ocean going vessels, offshore oil platforms, etc. When used and disposed of in fresh or saltwater environments, the toilet paper, which is impregnated with glacial moraine, nourishes the burgeoning phytoplankton which are another element in stabilizing the climate.
 Enviro-Roll Land Tissue promotes the growth of land vegetation once used and discarded.
 So every time you go you can do your bit!